I’m kind of mad at myself.

 - 1/2 cup olive oil

-- 1) Preheat oven to 325 degrees.
-Tear the bread into bite size pieces.
-Place them on a baking sheet and toss them with the olive oil and salt and pepper to taste.
+Preheat oven to 350 degrees.
+Dice or tear the bread into bite size pieces.
+Place them on a baking sheet and toss them with the olive oil, salt and pepper to taste.

 Bake for about 12-15 minutes, until the croutons are very lightly toasted and crispy.
 Watch carefully, be careful not to burn.
 Set aside.